 Call for Presentations:

-A Workshop for PhD Students and Early Career Researchers
+Horror, Cult and Exploitation Media II: A Research Workshop for PhDs and Early Career Researchers

-Friday 5 May 2017, Northumbria University, Newcastle Upon Tyne, UK
+Friday 4 May 2018, Northumbria University, Newcastle Upon Tyne, UK

 The academic panel will comprise:

 Applicants are reminded that there are only twelve spaces available.
 Lunch and light refreshments will be provided throughout the day.

 Please submit a 250 word summary of your project and a 50-100 word bio to the organiser, Dr Johnny Walker (email@example.com), by Friday 30 March 2018.
 Applicants will be notified of the outcome the following week.

 Next week I'll be presenting work from my current book project at King's College London as part of their research seminar series.

 The Way to Blockbuster: The Birth of the British Video Superstore